Bynaryman/ttgf0p2-mult-with-fa/README.md

 make -C test sim     # Icarus-only smoke test
 ```

-The regression sweeps several operand pairs, waits one cycle for the registered product, and asserts that the observed `uo_out` matches the expected multiplication result.
+The regression drives a deterministic byte stream into the design, mirrors the streaming protocol in Python, and checks that the replicated reduction bit matches the model.
+A second test freezes `ena` to confirm the pipeline holds its output.